 Closures in Amdo and Kham

 In the past, similar closures have also occurred in some parts of the Amdo and Kham regions.
 As recently as 2012, government officials in Yushu, Golok and Garze Tibet Autonomous Prefectures in Qinghai and Sichuan have told me that these regions also close in March.
 If you plan to travel to these regions of Amdo and Kham, check with me to see if these regions have any restrictions.
-This year (2016) these areas were all open in March, but in years past they have been closed.
+Last year (2016) these areas were all open in March, but in years past they have been closed.
 It is impossible to say for sure what the travel regulations will be for Kham and Amdo in March 2017.

 Tibet Travel Information